Montana Improved Grazing ProjectHB

 Montana ranchers seek to improve their land’s forage.
 However, their access to the resources necessary to do so is variable and often limited.
 The resources could be materials (such as fencing and water infrastructure), labor and time, or educational.
 Grazing consultants and workshops can be expensive.
 Additionally, what works on one ranch may not work on another.

-The project will pursue validation with the Verified Carbon Standard in 2018.
+The project will pursue validation with the Verified Carbon Standard in 2019.
 Help Build payments will be made for the first few years of the project.
 Grazing plans and ranch records will be monitored and evaluated annually with support from Western Sustainability Exchange.
-With ranch consultants and soil health workshops, the grazing plans will be modified annually to reflect existing land, climate conditions, and needs.
+The grazing plans will be modified annually to reflect the most up to date best practices and existing land, climate conditions, and needs.
 VCS verification of carbon accruals will be made within the first 3-5 years.

 Project Benefits, Regenerating Western Grasslands

 While the project activity focuses on ranch practices and increasing productivity, the benefits to Montana’s grasslands go well beyond the cattle industry.
 Montana, as a part of the Greater Yellowstone Ecosystem, is home to a diversity of plant and wildlife species that serve vital ecological functions while also supporting Montana’s economy through recreation and tourism.
-Increasing the resilience and carrying capacity of Montana’s ecosystems means reducing the traditional tension between conservation efforts, the ranching industry, and hunting and fishing industries.
+Increasing the resilience and carrying capacity of Montana’s ecosystems means reducing the traditional tensions between conservation efforts, the ranching industry, and hunting and fishing industries.

 The project also seeks to reduce pressure around Montana’s vital waterways and restore the riparian zones that have been depleted by decades of cattle selectively and extensively grazing near water resources.
 Restoration of riparian habitat extends far beyond perennial grasses and includes the breadth of species within the ecosystem.
 Trout fishing, which is so vital to Montana’s tourism economy, depends on water systems that are resilient to drought and able to adequately filter water runoff from surrounding land.
 Functioning waterways also benefit Montana towns and industries, from crop irrigation to brewing beer.

 Sustainable Sourcing and Strengthening Rancher Communities

 Sustainably raised beef can yield a higher market price compared to conventionally raised beef.
 NativeEnergy will be working with Western Sustainability Exchange, an organization that certifies producers for sustainable production practices and then creates and facilitates the producers’ access to higher value markets.
-The Montana Improved Grazing project will provide resources and practices necessary for the Montana ranchers to enter these markets with the same practices used to improve soil health.
-This combination of benefits will increase the viability of ranchers in the western plains and help to secure their way of life through making it more environmentally and economically sustainable.
-The Montana Improved Grasslands Project is a new and innovative carbon reduction project that will enhance western grasslands, while also strengthening ranching communities.
-An investment in the Montana Improved Grasslands Project would increase the adoption of sustainable ranching practices which could be eligible for certification by the Western Sustainability Exchange.
+The Montana Improved Grazing project will provide resources necessary for the Montana ranchers to enter these markets with the same practices used to improve soil health.
+This combination of benefits will increase the viability of ranchers in the western plains and help to secure their way of life by making it more environmentally and economically sustainable.
+The Montana Improved Grazing Project is a new and innovative carbon reduction project that will enhance western grasslands, while also strengthening ranching communities.
+An investment in the Montana Improved Grazing Project would increase the adoption of sustainable ranching practices which could be eligible for certification by the Western Sustainability Exchange.
 As a result, the project will help preserve additional grasslands that border Yellowstone National Park and improve the Park’s natural buffer to help critical wildlife corridors that are part of the greater Yellowstone Ecosystem.